alswnd/movie-app/README.md

 17. HashRouter in react-router-dom. react get component as url. so if you link '/home' then react will render every components that starts with '/home'. same with '/'. so we need give prop 'exact={true}'.

+18. <Link to>, not <a href>.
+when you are using a navigation with Link, it should be inside Router.